 Our park is festival friendly due to our great location in Newport News, our ability to work with a variety of groups, our available wide open field spaces, and our flexibility in scheduling.

-Our park can accommodate group picnics of any size.
-You may choose one of our overlooks to Lake Maury for a more scenic, intimate feel or use the expansive Williams Fields to accommodate a few hundred guests.
+Our park accommodates picnics of any size.
+You may choose one of our overlooks of The Mariners' Lake for a more scenic, intimate feel or use our fields to accommodate a few hundred guests.

 A variety of races in Newport News call the Museum their home for their 5K, 8K, & 10K races.
-Our convenient location and park layout provides many scenic routes.
+Our convenient location and park layout provides many scenic routes and ample space.

 What goes into keeping 550-acres of park and lake open for the public?
 A lot of hard work.
 Five miles of trail and bridges must be kept clear of debris and maintained for thousands of walkers and runners who use the Noland Trail each year, despite generous support of the Noland Foundation and family.
-The Museum grounds crew works year-round to cultivate the extensive native flora and to make sure benches, mile markers, and handicap access are available for park patrons.
+The Museum grounds crew works year-round to cultivate the extensive native flora and to make sure benches and mile markers are available for park patrons.
 We need your help in preserving this community treasure.

-Created in 1930 by Museum founder Archer Huntington, The Mariners’ Museum Park is the largest privately maintained park open to the public for free in America.
-Highlights include Lake Maury, named for Virginia’s own Matthew Fontaine Maury, the famed 19th century oceanographer.
+Created in 1930 by Museum founder Archer Huntington, The Mariners’ Park is the largest privately maintained park open to the public for free in America with The Mariners’ Lake as one of many highlights of the Park.
 In 1990, Lloyd U. Noland, Jr., approached the Museum with the offer to finance the creation of a walking trail in the Park.

 Since the Trail’s dedication in 1991, the Noland Family has provided significant support for its maintenance and repair.
-The five-mile Trail, a popular walking and running destination, features fourteen wooden footbridges.
-The famed Lion’s Bridge is another stunning Park landmark, noted for its four lion statues created by the Museum founder’s wife, Anna Hyatt Huntington.
+The five-mile Trail, a popular walking and running destination, features 14 wooden footbridges.
+The famed Lions Bridge is another stunning Park landmark, noted for its four lion statues created by the Museum founder’s wife, Anna Hyatt Huntington.